failed-peanut/java/README.md

 Output: DSNC 4
 ```
 ---
-## Usage

-To use the Slate theme:
-## Usage

 > **_NOTE:_**
-Primer is now the default theme for GitHub Pages,
+*Primer is now the default theme for GitHub Pages, *
-but you can still specify the theme you're using as below.
+*but you can still specify the theme you're using as below.*